 Vegetables; broccoli stalks (4.28g in 1 raw cup), avocado (1g per 1⁄2 avocado): Vegetables and fruits offer a surprising amount of protein.

-Push Chocolate buttons (21g/pouch): Our vegan chocolate buttons are packed with pea and rice protein.
+High protein chocolate (21g/pouch): Our Push vegan chocolate buttons are packed with pea and rice protein.

 Chocolate is always tempting and with such irresistible temptations around the corner, how can one expect to stick to a healthy lifestyle?